Fast, effortless and 100% online.

-Non-resident people are people who work in the UK but only temporarily, so their primary tax residence is not in the UK.
+A non-resident is someone who works in the UK but only temporarily.
+This means that their primary tax residence is not in the UK.
 They only pay tax on their UK earnings, not money earned from abroad.

-The main criteria for being considered a non-resident:
+The main criteria for being considered a non-resident include:

 If you were just full-time employed in the UK for a short while, you don’t need to do anything.
-Your employer already takes care of your UK taxes for you.
+Your employer will have already taken care of your UK taxes for you through PAYE.